 Onwards to Dubai

 Once you’ve survived the Omani and Emirati border controls, it’s a steady journey now to Dubai.
-From this point, I would say that the drive takes another hour and a half.
+The drive takes approximately another hour and a half at this point.

 Arrival in Dubai